camelwater/Table-BOT/README.md

 # Table BOT

 Table BOT is a discord bot made to automate the process of scoring and tabling Mario Kart Wii (MKW) private rooms, which is particularly useful for wars and lounge matches.
-It scrapes room data from www.wiimmfi.de/stats/mkwx and calculates scores for the teams and the players to create a table picture.Additionally, the bot provides several helpful commands to edit and correct tables.
+It scrapes room data from www.wiimmfi.de/stats/mkwx and calculates scores for the teams and the players to create a table picture.
+Additionally, the bot provides several helpful commands to edit and correct tables.

 ## Important Information